Star Trek: Short Treks: Animated shorts

-Osunsanmi's "The Girl Who Made the Stars" originated from Discovery writer Brandon Schulze wanting to expand on the character of Mike Burnham, father of that series' protagonist Michael Burnham, as Schulze identified with the character's role of a black man with a young daughter.
-Schulze co-wrote the episode that introduced Kenric Green as Mike in Discovery, and pitched an idea for the second season finale of the series where Mike would be shown in flashback telling the story of a young African girl to Michael.
-This would have mirrored the second season premiere, where Michael recounted that story herself in narration.
+Osunsanmi's "The Girl Who Made the Stars" originated from Discovery writer Brandon Schulze wanting to expand on the character of Mike Burnham, father of that series' protagonist Michael Burnham, as Schulze identified with the character as a black man with a young daughter.
+Schulze co-wrote the episode that introduced Kenric Green as Mike in Discovery, and pitched an idea for the second-season finale where Mike would be shown in flashback telling the story of a young African girl to Michael.
+This would have mirrored the second-season premiere where Michael recounts that story herself.
 The flashback did not fit in the season finale, but Kurtzman liked the idea and it was developed into an animated episode of Short Treks with Green reprising his role.
-The story told in the short is based on an actual African legend, but Schulze wanted to bring the ideas of the myth into the world of Star Trek and embellish the original ideas based on Michael's imagination, which included introducing an alien being into the story.
-Osunsanmi was comfortable working with Pixomondo for the short after collaborating with the company on the visual effects for Discovery as a director of that show.
-He explained that the short was animated due to the magical feeling they wanted to capture for the story, and because of this he did not want the style to be too realistic.
-The designs for the Discovery-based part of the short were based on the series, while the African part of the short was based on images of Africa and African tribes from across the continent.
+The story is based on an actual African legend, but Schulze wanted to bring the ideas of the myth into the world of Star Trek and embellish the original ideas based on Michael's imagination, which included introducing an alien being into the story.
+Osunsanmi was comfortable working with Pixomondo for the short after collaborating with the company on the visual effects for Discovery as a director on that show.
+He explained that the short was animated to try capture the magical feeling they wanted the story to have, and because of this he did not want the style to be too realistic.
+The designs of the Burnhams were based on their appearances in Discovery while the African part of the short was based on images of Africa and African tribes from across the continent.